HKUST-RML/RockWalkMatlabSimulation/README.md

 The system of differential equations governing the kinematic and dynamic of conic object is defined in the file "SteadyStateFunction.m".
 The inputs of this file is the time span between initial and final time and the initial condition of the simulation.
 Other necessary parameters for the simulation are retrieved for the data files
  "robot.mat" and "sim_par.mat".
 The system of differential equations in this file are defined as the first order state space.
-For the kinematic simulation the dynamic of the object is not taken into account and the differential equations are derived according to constraints on the generalized coordinate.
+For the kinematic simulation the dynamic of the object is not required to be considered and the differential equations are derived according to constraints on the generalized coordinate.
 These constraints correspond to non-holonomic velocity constraints of rolling condition and the constraints correspond to whether the fixed or free apex point.
-The matrix related to these constraints is obtained from the "fun_Mat_a_const.m" which is a function of the generalized coordinate of the object.
+The matrix related to these velocity constraints is obtained from the "fun_Mat_a_const.m" which is a function of the generalized coordinate of the object.
  On the other hand, in dynamic simulation the matrices regarding to the dynamic of the object namely the matrices of inertia, vector of coriolis and vector of gravity are also needed which can be obtained from the file "dynamiceqpar.m".
 The inputs of this file are the general coordinate and velocity.